meiou9sei/portfolio-v1/README.md

 live at https://meiou9sei.github.io/portfolio-v1/

-(for the latest portfolio version, check out https://camerona.vvampa.to)
+!!!Information on version 1 is outdated.
+For the latest portfolio version, check out https://camerona.vvampa.to!!!

 portfolio v1